This tangy and strongly flavored Punjabi style green chutney is made with onion, radish, tomato, mint leaves and coriander leaves.

 - ½ teaspoon dry pomegranate seeds (anardana) - substitute dry mango powder (amchur) or lemon juice or raw mango instead of dry pomegranate seeds. adjust accordingly.

-- black salt or rock salt as required
+- black salt or rock salt (edible and food grade), as required

 - 1 or 2 tablespoon of water to grind the chutney